DevOnGlobal/HelloWorldDevOn/README.md

-# Hello World
+# Hello World - DevOn
-DevOn Hello World
+This is a simple static Hello World website that can be deployed to a webserver.

 ## Get it up and running